Chart Color Schemes

 Maryborough is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Maryborough, as per the latest Census, 87.4% of dwellings were houses with the remaining 12.6% being semi-detached, apartments or other types.
-In comparison, Non-Metro Vic had 93.8% houses and 6.2% other dwellings.
-Home ownership in Maryborough was at 45.7%, with mortgaged dwellings at 25.6% and rented ones at 28.8%.
-The median monthly mortgage repayment was $1,000, below Non-Metro Vic's average of $1,127.
-Median weekly rent in Maryborough was $240 compared to Non-Metro Vic's $230.
-Nationally, Maryborough's mortgage repayments were significantly lower at $1,000 vs Australia's average of $1,863, and rents were substantially below the national figure of $375.
+As per the latest Census evaluation in Maryborough, 87.4% of dwellings were houses with the remaining 12.6% being semi-detached, apartments, or other types.
+This compares to Non-Metro Vic.'s figures of 93.8% houses and 6.2% other dwellings.
+Home ownership in Maryborough stood at 45.7%, with mortgaged dwellings at 25.6% and rented ones at 28.8%.
+The median monthly mortgage repayment was $1,000, lower than Non-Metro Vic.'s average of $1,127.
+Median weekly rent in Maryborough was $240, compared to Non-Metro Vic.'s $230.
+Nationally, Maryborough's mortgage repayments were significantly lower at $1,000 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing